 - Incompletes must be made up by the completion deadline.
 If the work is not finished by the completion deadline the “I” grade will be converted to the final grade based on the standard HUHS grading procedure:

-All assignments, both complete and incomplete, will count as 70% of the final grade.
-The final exam counts as 30% of the grade regardless of whether or not it is completed.
+All assignments, both complete and incomplete, will be calculated in accordance with the individual course syllabus.
+The final exam will count as part of the grade regardless of whether or not it is completed.

 Only in the most extenuating circumstances will extensions be granted beyond the approved completion deadline.
 Reason for requests for extension may be added to Section IV and must be approved by the appropriate dean.